ankurnecessary/1_nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Knowledge

+1. To convert a server side component into client side component we use `"use client"` on the top of the file.
+2. We have to convert a server-side component to client-side component with next.js when we use any react hook like `useState()` in a component.
+3. Whenever you use eventListeners like onClick etc. we use `"use client"`.
+4.